MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/web-components-installation.md

 # Web components installation

-This part of the documentation explains how to use the Microsoft Dynamics GP web components installer to deploy the web components.
+This part of the documentation explains how to use the [!INCLUDE[prodshort](../includes/prodshort.md)] web components installer to deploy the web components.
 The following chapters are included:

--   [Chapter 10, “Single machine installation,”](#_Single_machine_installation) provides step-by-step instructions for installing the Microsoft Dynamics GP web components on a single server.
+-   [Chapter 10, “Single machine installation,”](#_Single_machine_installation) provides step-by-step instructions for installing the [!INCLUDE[prodshort](../includes/prodshort.md)] web components on a single server.

--   [Chapter 11, “Scale out installation,”](#_Scale_out_installation) provides step-by-step instructions for installing the Microsoft Dynamics GP web components in a scale-out configuration.
+-   [Chapter 11, “Scale out installation,”](#_Scale_out_installation) provides step-by-step instructions for installing the [!INCLUDE[prodshort](../includes/prodshort.md)] web components in a scale-out configuration.

 -